AmulyaJain2004/PyInsightHub/README.md

 # PyInsightHub
-A great Repo to learn Python and Data Science.
+A great Repo to learn Python.